greenLogic/frankmelendez/content/samples/_index.md

 ---
 cascade:
+  hideFeatureImage: false
   showEdit: false
-  showSummary: true
+  showSummary: false
-description: See what's possible with Congo.
+description: See what's possible with Blowfish.
-title: Content Samples
+title: Samples
 ---

 {{< lead >}}
-Congo brings your content to life. :heart_eyes:
+Blowfish brings your content to life. :heart_eyes:
 {{< /lead >}}

-This section contains some demo pages that show how Congo renders different types of content.
+This section contains some demo pages that show how Blowfish renders different types of content.
 You can also see an example [taxonomy listing]({{< ref "tags" >}}) page.

-_**Sidenote:** This page is just a standard Congo article listing and Hugo has been configured to generate a `samples` content type and display article summaries._
+_**Sidenote:** This page is just a standard Blowfish article listing and Hugo has been configured to generate a `samples` content type and display article summaries._

 ---